FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/usageunit.md

 ## Description

-Provider-specified measurement unit indicating how a provider measures usage or purchase of a given SKU associated with a *resource* or *service*.
+Provider-specified measurement unit indicating how a provider measures usage of a given SKU associated with a *resource* or *service*.

 ## Content constraints